 Jupyter notebooks can render quite a bit of math.
 You may find it convenient to just submit a Jupyter notebook.
+You can also do LaTeX/scripts, or whatever you like best as long as it is straightforward to understand.

 Please upload any files for this assignment to Canvas.
 Alternatively, you can host your assignment on a personal webpage and submit a link.